-In reality, these parcel services are only price-competitive up to about 150 kgs (in chargeable weight).
-For anything bigger, it’s more cost-effective to work with a freight forwarder.
+In reality, these regular parcel services are only price-competitive up to about 150 kgs (in chargeable weight).
+For anything bigger, it’s more cost-effective to work with a freight forwarder, like Flexport or Freightos.

-To have control of your shipment, your forwarder needs to be able to clearly explain what you’re being charged for, and to what extent you can include or exclude features you don’t judge necessary.
+To have control of your shipment, your forwarder needs to be able to clearly explain what you’re being charged for, and to what extent you can include or exclude features you don’t feel necessary.

 Before booking your next shipment, make sure you understand customs duties and Incoterms.
 This way, you’ll have a clearer understanding of what’s included in your shipment and how to avoid unexpected charges along the way.

 With so many advances in technology, one might wonder why many freight forwarders still manage shipments through outdated methods.
-When shipping goods around the globe, exceptions are bound to occur.
+When shipping goods around the globe, exceptions are bound to happen.
 Nonetheless, you should be informed as they happen — giving you the valuable opportunity to react.

-Ask your forwarder how they handle pricing, billing, and shipment tracking to be sure they’re providing the level of transparency you need.
+When choosing the best Amazon FBA freight forwarder, ask them how they handle pricing, billing, and shipment tracking to be sure they’re providing the level of transparency you need.

-Final Thoughts on Choosing a Freight Forwarder
+Final Thoughts on Choosing an Amazon Freight Forwarder

 Don’t just go with the cheapest option offered.
 With so many hidden costs and your responsibilities as an importer, forwarders who offer a premium service, in combination with a competitive rate, could end up saving you hundreds (or even thousands) of dollars on the backend.

-Additionally, don’t underestimate the value of in-house customs brokerage services that can drastically reduce transit times.
-Furthermore, keep in mind that you can’t freely pick and choose your tariff codes, which are regulated by government entities.
+Also, don’t underestimate the value of in-house customs brokerage services that can drastically reduce transit times.
+Keep in mind that you can’t freely pick and choose your tariff codes, which are regulated by government entities.